uiua-lang/uiua/site/blog/uiua-0.13.0-text.md

 Again, you can find the full changelog for this release [here](https://uiua.org/docs/changelog#0.12.0---2024-08-16).

 You can join the [Uiua Discord](https://discord.gg/3r9nrfYhCc) to chat about the language, ask questions, or get help.
-We also to code challenges and brainstorm language features!
+We also do code challenges and brainstorm language features!